-This is the design of a Hong Kong stamp issued in 1954.
-It is the first set of stamps issued by the Queen in circulation in Hong Kong (before that, Hong Kong and other Commonwealth countries simultaneously issued the Queen's Coronation commemorative stamps in 1953).
-This set is generally referred to as the Queen's First Series of Stamps.
-The design of this stamp is basically the same as the stamps issued by George VI and Queen Victoria.
+This design is from a Hong Kong stamp issued in 1954, marking Queen Elizabeth II's first set of definitive stamps for Hong Kong (prior to this, Hong Kong and other Commonwealth nations jointly issued the 1953 Coronation Commemorative Stamp set).
+This set is commonly referred to as the Queen Elizabeth II First Series stamps.
+The design of these stamps was largely consistent with those of King George VI and Queen Victoria.

-This classic stamp was also redesigned and issued as a commemorative stamp in 1978 to commemorate the Queen's Silver Jubilee.
+This classic stamp design was also reissued as a commemorative stamp in 1978 for the Queen's Silver Jubilee.

 Product Description